cyrusimap/cyrus-imapd/docsrc/imap/developer/documentation.rst

 * python-sphinxcontrib.seqdiag
 * python-sphinxcontrib.spelling

+You will need the `gitpython <https://gitpython.readthedocs.io/en/stable/>`_ python package for performing datestamp operations:

+* gitpython

 You will also need the perl package, which is used to build some docs from their Perl source:

 * Pod::POM::View::Restructured